alby13/infinity-internet/README.md

 <h2 align="center">How do I set Infinity Internet up on my web server?</h2>

-Step 1.
+**Step 1.
+Configure the API Key**

 Configure the API key by editing <code>config.php</code> and Copy and Paste your API Key inside.

+**Step 2.
+Install Guzzle Library**

+Before setting up the application, you need to install Guzzle, a PHP HTTP client that the application uses to interact with the Cerebras API.
+You can install Guzzle using Composer.
+If you haven't installed Composer yet, you can download it from [getcomposer.org](https://getcomposer.org/).

-Step 2.
-Set up your web server: Ensure your web server is configured to serve PHP files.
+**Step 3.
+Set up your web server**

+Ensure your web server is configured to serve PHP files.
 You can use Apache, Nginx, or any other server that supports PHP.

-Step 3.
+**Step 4.
+Set up the "generated-pages" directory (Optional)**

 Directory permissions: Make sure the generated-pages directory is writable by the web server:

 Create "generated-pages" directory through FTP and change the file permissions to 775, or for Linux...
 ~~~
 mkdir generated-pages
 chmod 775 generated-pages
 ~~~

+During my testing on Apache the PHP scripts set up the folders, generated the files, and set the file permissions as needed automatically.

 <h2 align="center">How does Infinity Internet work?</h2>